 “If one more person pushes and squeezes me in the aarti again I’m going to scream!”
 The tears in her eyes are testimony to the very real and sincere pain this young woman from London is experiencing.
 To an Indian this pain is unfathomable.
 Pushing and squeezing are part and parcel of the Indian way of life and the spiritual sector isn’t an exception.
 Overcrowding is not, in these cases, the reason, for there is plenty of room if one is only prepared to be a little further from the center of the action.

-can you buy viagra with paypal The reason touches upon something much deeper and more profound about the culture of India, and explains one of the reasons that visits to India, particularly spiritual pilgrimages, are so emotionally difficult for people from other countries.
+my website The reason touches upon something much deeper and more profound about the culture of India, and explains one of the reasons that visits to India, particularly spiritual pilgrimages, are so emotionally difficult for people from other countries.

-follow After living in India for nearly fifteen years, I have realized that there is absolutely no concept of social space the way we understand it in the West.
+After living in India for nearly fifteen years, I have realized that there is absolutely no concept of social space the way we understand it in the West.
 This is neither a good thing nor a bad thing.
 It just is.
 In the West, there is an unspoken but universally understood “buffer zone” around each of us, physically and emotionally, which can be trespassed upon only by intimate friends and relations.
 If two people who are standing and speaking with each other start to get too physically close (unless of course there is romance brewing) an invisible yet almost tangible magnet will pull them backwards until the comfortable social distance is re-established.
 In India this is not the case.
 If two people are sitting next to each other, with a socially comfortable five or six inches of space between them, that space counts as a “seat” and an Indian could very easily come and squeeze into that spot with absolutely no sense of having committed a social faux-pas.
 I cannot say the number of times someone has come and sat down basically on my lap in a variety of religious functions in halls, temples and elsewhere.
 “But how in the world did a voluptuous, well-endowed woman think there was room to sit down in six inches of space?”
 I used to wonder.
 “Didn’t she realize she’d be sitting on my legs?”
 Of course she realized.
 The difference is that to her there’s nothing wrong with that, if she’s Indian.
 My legs, my lap, my personal space are absolutely viable options for places to sit.
 Of course, there is no accompanying sense of embarrassment or apology, for – by Indian cultural standards – there is no such thing as social space, and if it doesn’t exist then it certainly can’t be violated.

 The same is true emotionally.
 “Are you married?
 Why aren’t you married?
 How come your parents let you come to India?
 Don’t they want you to get married?
 How much money do you make?
 Are your brothers and sisters married?
 How much money do they make?”
 The questions flow out in a fast stream, like a waterfall upon an unsuspecting bather who went into a pond for a relaxing dip, not realizing what was about to rain down upon his head.
 The look of bewilderment, of insult, of embarrassment on the face of the person being questioned doesn’t seem to deter the questions either.
 For, again, there is no personal/social space they have invaded.
 It just doesn’t exist.
 This is where the choice comes for Westerners visiting India or living in India.
 We have two options.
 Either we can try to turn India into America or Europe and attempt to impose our standards and cultural norms upon India or we can let India be India and open ourselves to the transformation which is possible.
 The former is what we normally do, but it is an exercise in futility and frustration.
 The latter is where the real possibility of India manifests.

-best place to buy viagra without a prescription India is not a country which can be seen at an arm’s distance.
+India is not a country which can be seen at an arm’s distance.
 It is not a country which can be seen from behind the lens of a camera.
 It is a country which can only be seen when it has entered and affected every single cell of our being.
 To try to hold India at an arm’s distance is about as effective as holding up a stop-sign at an approaching tsunami.
 You’re going to get wet, stop-sign in hand or no stop-sign in hand.
 And that’s the beauty of India.
 India does not show us India from the outside.
 It’s not about the buildings or the sights.
 Yes, of course these are beautiful and interesting, but they’re not India in terms of what India has to give.

 They can just as easily be seen in postcards.
 India shows us India not in bricks, not in cement, not even in mud or thatch, but India shows us India only from the inside.